-Successful Restaurant Marketing Strategies for Navigating a Post COVID-19 World
+Successful Restaurant Marketing Strategies during the COVID-19 Pandemic

 These are unprecedented times.
 While restaurant marketing has always required a multi-faceted approach, today’s marketing strategies look very different than they did even three months ago.

 During the COVID-19 pandemic, we saw restaurants go from takeout and delivery only to opening dining areas at decreased capacities in accordance with state regulations.
 As of the publishing date on this article, some states are still not fully open for business while many restaurants struggle to fill even reduced reservation numbers.

 In this post-COVID-19 world, restaurants must not only win guests over with appetizing photography, special offers, and quality menu items but also reassure them dining areas are safe to visit.
 Striking a careful balance of public safety precautions, strategic marketing spends and efficiency-focused targeting will be key to successful restaurant marketing in today’s vastly different food and beverage landscape.
 But, as we have proven as an entire society, what is difficult is not impossible and we can overcome even the toughest of challenges.